adikulkarni0/pxdocs/content/operations/operate-kubernetes/uninstall/decommission-a-node.md

 Another way to achieve this is to use [inter-pod affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#inter-pod-affinity-and-anti-affinity-beta-feature)

-* Basically we will define a pod affinity rule in your applications that ensure that application pods get scheduled only on nodes where the Portworx pod is running.
+* You need to define a pod affinity rule in your applications that ensure that application pods get scheduled only on nodes where the Portworx pod is running.
-* Consider below nginx example:
+* Consider the following nginx example:

       ```text
     apiVersion: apps/v1